superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 interactive and the complete dataset can be downloaded as a .csv file for offline analyses.

-(@snp_info_page) Figure 7. **Detailed information regarding specific SNPs**.
-A screen capture demonstrating the ‘SNP Information’ page, where a SNP of interest can be more fully examined.
-The page identifies the pan-genome region the SNP is found in, the allele frequency of SNPs for all genomes in the database, the putative function of the region given by the top BLAST hit, and an option to download detailed SNP information for each genome.
-The download includes the genomic location, allele, and upstream / downstream sequences for all genomes in the database.

 (@gc_fet_multiple_groups) Figure 8. **Automatic group comparisons based on metadata categories** A screen capture demonstrating the ‘all pairwise comparisons’ between